 For wildlife enthusiasts, a visit to Bwindi national and Mgahinga national Parks in Uganda for gorilla trekking is a big highlight for any visitor to Africa.

-Travelling for gorilla safaris in Uganda is one of the best tourist experiences one can ever get in a tourist destination mostly the pearl of Africa.
-A visit to these apes in the jungles of Bwindi impenetrable forest and Mgahinga gives people a lifetime memorable experience.
-The mountain gorillas are endangered species that can only be found in Bwindi im[enetrable Forest National park of Uganda and the Virunga conservation arae which comprise of Rwabda;s Volcanoes national park, Virunga national park in DRC and Mgahinga Gorilla national park in Uganda.
+A gorilla safari in Uganda is one of the best wildlife experiences in the pearl of Africa.
+A visit to these apes in the jungles of Bwindi impenetrable forest and Mgahinga offers a lifetime memorable experience.
+The mountain gorillas are endangered species that can only be found in Bwindi impenetrable Forest National park and the Virunga Conservation Area which comprises of Rwanda’s Volcanoes National Park, Virunga National Park in DR Congo and Mgahinga Gorilla National Park in Uganda.

 Gorilla trekking permits in Uganda can be got at Uganda wildlife authority offices in Kampala or bought from a trusted tour operator especially those registered under the Association of Uganda Tour Operator (AUTO)

-Only eight tourists a day visit a gorilla group in order to minimize impact.
-On finding the gorilla group, tourists are given one hour to take photos and observe the gorillas in their natural setting
+Only eight tourists are permitted to visit a gorilla family per day.
+On finding the gorilla group, tourists are given one hour to take photos and observe the gorillas in their natural setting.

 Flash photography is strictly not allowed when taking photos because it might scare away the gorillas.

-A reasonable distance is recommended and must be keep not to make the gorillas feel that they are being intruded.
+A reasonable distance is recommended and must be kept not to make the gorillas feel that they are being intruded.

 All the gorilla groups in Uganda have their own characteristics that should be considered by tourists before going the tracking safaris.
 Some groups are very mobile and keep moving from one place to another meaning that tourists going to trek them should be prepared to walk long distances, some have newly born babies, some are very hard to trek because they are shy and therefore keep hiding while others can be accessed just few meters from the park headquarters.